khamidou/khamidou.github.io/_posts/2017-09-21-mapping-heroin-use-san-francisco.markdown

 title: "Mapping Needles in San Francisco"
 featured: true
 ---
-My biggest shock when moving to San Francisco was seeing the number of people living in the streets.
+My biggest shock when moving to San Francisco was seeing the heartbreaking number of people living in the streets.
 I have the feeling that in the last few years, things have been getting worse.
 There are more people on the street, more tent campments and more drug use.

 I just learnt through [this very cool article](http://katiehempenius.com/post/drug-markets-of-san-francisco/) about the city of San Francisco's [open data initiative](https://datasf.org/opendata/), so I decided to check if my perception was true or not.